xarem/bootstrap3-wysiwyg/README.md

 ## Development

-Install all development dependencies via

-    npm install

-Additionaly you need grunt, grunt-cli and bower as global packages installed.
+Install [Vagrant](https://www.vagrantup.com/) and start Development-VM

+	vagrant up

-Also install the client dependencies via
+SSH into the VM and install all development and client dependencies

+	vagrant ssh
-    bower install
+	make install

-There is a grunt task for building.
-Just run

-    grunt

-on the command line and everything should build fine.
+Just run this command to build the project

+    make build

+Run this command to test the source

+	make test

+Point your browser to [bootstrap3-wysiwyg.dev](http://bootstrap3-wysiwyg.dev/).

 ## Installation